Violence against women: prevention through respect

 - Teach your child how to recognise aggression and violence – for example, bullying, teasing and name-calling in the playground are forms of verbal violence.
 Hitting, pushing, punching and smacking others are forms of physical violence.

-- Let your child know that she doesn’t have to tolerate violent or aggressive behaviour from friends or classmates.
+- Let your child know that they don’t have to tolerate violent or aggressive behaviour from friends or classmates.
 Teach your child to say, ‘Stop – I don’t like it’.

 - Never excuse rough or violent behaviour by saying things like ‘Boys will be boys’ or ‘He didn’t mean to hurt you’.